Winterpock, Virginia

 Winterpock is an unincorporated community in western Chesterfield County, Virginia, United States.
 Winterpock does not have its own post office.

 History

 The Clover Hill Pits were coal mines from 1837 to 1883.
-Many of the miners lived in town named Winterpock was named after the old name of the plantation, named after Winterpock Creek, possibly named by Native Americans as "Win-to-poa-ke".
+Many of the miners lived in this town.
+Winterpock was named after the old name of the plantation, named after Winterpock Creek, possibly named by Native Americans as "Win-to-poa-ke".
 Winterpock was the chief mining town.
 Winterpock, had over 1000 residents in 1870, but as mining dwindled the community of miners became smaller.

-All that exists of the town today is the Reformed Baptist Church of Richmond established in 1825 and a store that was opened in 1926 to sell gasoline and food for automobile travelers after the railroad was converted into roads.
+All that exists in the town today is the Reformed Baptist Church of Richmond established in 1825 and a store that was opened in 1926 to sell gasoline and food for automobile travelers after the railroad was converted into roads.